Oregon School Assessment

 Interpretation:

-- Current school-level cross-sections do not support a strong, clean statewide class-size signal.
+- These school-level cross-sections do not support a strong, clean statewide class-size signal.

 - Spending likely has context-specific effects, but broad aggregate signal is modest in this setup.